Internal Atomics

 Internal Atomics is the ninth studio album by American metalcore band Stray from the Path.
 The album was released on November 1, 2019 by UNFD.
 The album was produced by Will Putney, his fifth time producing a Stray from the Path album.

 "Double Down" features Matt Honeycutt of Kublai Khan.
-Stray for the Path toured in Australia with that band to promote the album.
+Stray from the Path toured in Australia with said band to promote the album.